tvieregge/TOS/README.md

 Building
 ========
-A GCC cross compiler for i686-elf is required, and QEMU or some other way of running it.
+A GCC cross compiler for i686-elf is required, as well as QEMU or some other way of running an i686 binary.
-Then just run ./build to build and ./qemu if you have it installed to boot.
+Building can be done with ./build and simuation with ./qemu (if using QEMU).

 The complete process can be found in the resources section.

 For Manjaro
 -----------